 Do you want to learn about Jesus’ healings?
 Are you curious about healing prayer?
 Do you need healing prayers for yourself or someone you love?
 Would you like to explore helping with the healing prayer station at the back of the nave on Sunday mornings?
 If you answer yes to any of these come to the meeting of the Order of St. Luke on the Second and Fourth Wednesday of each month at 1:00 in the conference room off the parish hall.
 If you want more information, please contact Chris Finch.

-The Centering Prayer group is now meeting ever Monday evening at 5:00 in the meeting room behind the Parish Hall.
+The Centering Prayer group meets every Friday afternoon at 4:00 pm in the Choir Room (July through Labor Day) or in the Forum Room (remainder of the year).
 We begin by either watching a video of Thomas Keating or Lectio Divina (a contemplative form of Bible Study).
 We then sit in the silence of Centering Prayer together for 20 minutes.
 All are welcome.
 If you are not familiar with Centering Prayer we will be happy to introduce you to this method of contemplation.

 The Episcopal Church 101

 An introduction to the beliefs, history and worship of the Episcopal Church